rjsmith1999/IMMERSE/_pages/log.md

     - Finish adapting code to work as srvcli

 * **Thursday**:
-  - Finished updated c code to work in srvcli format,
+  - Finished updated c code to work in srvcli format
   - _TODO:_
+    - Figure out why the usleep delay doesn't work
+    - Edit the code to support fault injection
+    - Edit the code to actually correct errors
-    - Test new scrubber version
+    - Test with fault injection

 ### Week 5: May 24 - May 28, 2021